Poetry Challenge ‘What the Dickens?’

 it was with utmost joy and thankfulness

-Our 9th contribution comes from Jessica’s Japes whose blog will make you smile
+Our 9th contribution comes from Jessica’s Japes whose blog will make you smile 🙂 She adds this kind note (thanks Jessica!)

 (Having just discovered ‘Bookstains’, a great WordPress site, I thought I would send this to their Charles Dickens Challenge.
 It’s quickly written and very simple!
 Follow this link to Bookstains -